 You will discover that you have to pay not just one, but three tithes.
 This means not only a first tithe to RCG headquarters but you will be expected to save a SECOND tithe during the year in order to attend the Feast of Tabernacles (an O. T. festival given to the nation Israel), where you must take time off from your job, travel miles away to attend, listen to daily sermons for 8 days, and turn in generous offerings (which go to David Pack).
 Offerings are also expected during the year, including special ones on all seven O.T. feast days which are observed.
 If this wasn't enough, you will also be commanded to send in a THIRD tithe every third and sixth years out of seven.
 (But yet you won't be given a detailed financial statement so you can see how all this money is being spent.)

 And if you have young children who will be brought into RCG with you, you might want to read some of the testimonies on our Child Survivor section because what they endured is most likely what your own children will experience since RCG strictly follows Herbert Armstrong's teachings.
 RCG runs Ambassador Youth Camp for their teenagers in the summer (which would be similar to WCG's S.E.P.) and publishes Ambassador Youth a bi-monthly magazine for their teens.
 RCG's college is Ambassador Center (AC).
 RCG's goal for the youth is to recruit them into their exclusive organization.

-If you fail to obey everything the RCG minister instructs you to do (which is all that Pack teaches), you will either be told you have a bad attitude and you need to repent, or you will be told you are not, and have never been, converted and hence never received God's Spirit.
+If you fail to obey everything the RCG minister instructs you to do (which is all that Pack teaches), you will either be told you have a bad attitude and you need to repent, or you will be told you are not, and have never been, converted and hence never received the Holy Spirit.
 In the latter case, you will have to be re-baptized or you will be put out.